 Color Pool in Insadong

-The Color Pool Museum is any Instagrammer’s dream with various colorful rooms where you can take countless pictures for your feed.
+The Color Pool Museum is an Instagrammer’s dream.
+It has various colorful rooms where you can take countless pictures for your feed.

-Some areas are interactive and fun, and you can spend at least one hour going from one room to the other and having a blast.
-The museum is set inside a shopping mall, right at the heart of Insadong.
+Some areas are interactive and fun; you can spend at least one hour going from one room to another and having a blast.
+The museum is set inside a shopping mall right at the heart of Insadong.

 K Medi Center

-The Seoul Herb Medicine Museum is another cool place to check out while it is cold outside.
-You will learn about oriental medicine and beauty from exhibitions but also from educational experiences.
+The Seoul Herb Medicine Museum is another cool place to visit when it is cold outside.
+Exhibitions and educational experiences will teach you about oriental medicine and beauty.

 You can take a foot bath and enjoy a herbal food experience based on Korean traditional medicine.